-From Puerto Pirámides hit to the main road – Avenida de la Ballenas – and walk out of the city in direction of Puerto Madryn.
-Shortly after the main road crosses the street Primera Bajada al Mar (e.g. the first street down to the sea), on your left hand you will see a hotel, and by the side of the hotel a small house.
-By the side of the house there is a path leading up the hill.
+From Puerto Pirámides hit to the main road (Avenida de la Ballenas) heading out of town in direction of Puerto Madryn.
+Shortly after the main road crosses the street Primera Bajada al Mar (e.g. the first street down to the sea), on your left hand you have a hotel, and by the side a small house.
+By the side of the house there is a path leading up the hill, follow the path.

-Follow the road for the remaining approximately 40 minutes until you first get to an area with a small house, a light house and a public toilet.
+Follow the road for the remaining approximately 40 minutes.
+First you get to an area with a small house, a light house and a public toilet.
 A little bit further down the road ends, and you have the entrance to the Lobería.

-3) Minivan trip to visit the elephant seals at Punta Cantor, the penguins at Caleta Valdés, and elephant seals and sea lions at Punta Norte
+3) Minivan trip to visit elephant seals, penguins and sea lions

-You can rent a car, and go around on your own.
+Like everywhere less in Argentina, the distances are huge at Peninsula Valdés, and it takes a good amount of time to get around.
+Either you can rent a car, and go around on your own.
 Or you can go on an excursion in minivan.
 We went for the minivan tour.
-Due to the big distances, it is hard to cover the whole peninsula in one day but the most points of interests are in the northern part of the peninsula.
+It is difficult to reach the whole peninsula in a day, however, the most points of interests for animal lovers are in the northern part.

 We drove from Puerto Pirámides to Punta Cantor where are is a colony of elephant seals.
 Around 5 km north from Punta Cantor by the beginning of Caleta Valdés there is a small colony of penguins.
 Caleta Valdés is the long geographic formation which looks like a river.
 Check out the map above to get a better idea about where each point is located.

-Finally, we went to Punta Norte which is about 85 km from Puerto Piramides.
+Finally, Punta Norte is about 85 km from Puerto Piramides.
 At Punta Norte there are colonies of sea lions and elephant seals living side by side.

-Most of the places we visited on the tour the sea lions and elephant seals were far down on the beach away from the viewpoints but the penguins were “hanging out” just around the view point, and there are plenty of possibilities for getting a great picture if you are patient.
+Most of the places we visited, the sea lions and elephant seals were far down on the beach away from the viewpoints but the penguins were “hanging out” just around the view point, and there are plenty of possibilities for getting a great picture if you are patient.